TanyaGr9191/Weebo-proj/README.md

 👏 All done!

-✔️ You have completed the first step with Weebo.
+✔️ You have completed your first step with Weebo.
 Now the app is active!

 ## 👥 Credits